timschott/interview-prep/ds/ml-conceptual.md

   * does not require a linear relationship bt dep. and indep
   * the residuals do not need to be normally distributed
   * it *does* assume that our observations are independent of one another
-  * requires a larger sample size than logistic
+* requires a larger sample size than SVM

 #### KNN